DocuWare/MessageBus/7.2/install-servicebus.md

 To use Azure Service Bus with DocuWare, you must configure all services to connect to an Azure Service Bus instance.
 We provide a script, which does the configuration.

+> *WARNING* This is the installation instruction for DocuWare 7.2.
+Do no apply this on other versions of DocuWare.

 Please follow the steps in order to connect your DocuWare installation with Azure Service Bus:

 ## Create an Azure Service Bus namespace and get an access key